Daniel Czyz | Fin Home Stories

 Fact Checked

-After living for nearly three years in a partially finished 1980s home, Daniel Czyz committed to a full-scale remodel that reworked two-thirds of the layout.
+After living for nearly three years in a partially finished 1980s Grapevine home, Daniel Czyz committed to a full-scale remodel that reworked two-thirds of the layout.
 By removing walls, leveling a sunken floor, eliminating outdated features, and adding a thoughtfully designed patio, the project transformed a closed-off structure into a cohesive open-concept home built around how he actually lives.

 Written by Aaryan Gupta